davide-aloi/neuroscience-workshop-Innsbruck-2025/README.md

 # tDCS-induced Electric Field Models from MRI anatomical scans
-Material for the workshop tDCS-induced Electric Field Models from MRI - University of Innsbruck, Neuroscience Workshop Series2025
+Material for the workshop tDCS-induced Electric Field Models from MRI - University of Innsbruck, Neuroscience Workshop (Series 2025)